jiayiliujiayi/work/worklogs.md

       - [x] CCA on the h.es.ss, then cluster
       - [x] CCA on counts then h.es.ss then cluster
     - [x] ref to Tran et al 2020 paper to correct _notes: done, not as good as we thought.
+      - [ ] try harmony
-      - [ ] try harmony on two datasets: one with a small number of cells and the other large. ~1:5.
+        - [ ] on two datasets: one with a small number of cells and the other large. ~1:5.
+        - [ ] on two datasets: datapoints of two groups that are far from each other on the PCA.
     - [ ] talked to jeff:
       - [ ] send CCA plots on counts
       - [ ] send UMAP plots on counts respectively